- Museums Type

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

 No harbor city would be complete without a maritime museum, and Sydney's is one of the best.
-Why, you ask?
-First, you can view exhibits about everything from surfboards to ship convicts, but you can also board the HMAS Vampire, a destroyer ship; the HMAS Onslow, a submarine; the James Craig, a three-masted barque ship; and the Duyfken vessel.
+Here, you can view exhibits about everything from fish X-rays to pirates, but that's just scratching the surface.
+The standout at this maritime museum is the 14 ships docked in Darling Harbour.
+All are open to museumgoers to board and explore.
+Notable vessels include the HMAS Vampire, a destroyer ship; the HMAS Onslow, a submarine; the James Craig, a three-masted barque ship; and the Akarana, an 1800s racing yacht.

 Families that have visited the Australian National Maritime Museum praised its diversity of activities for kids.
 The museum's guides offer a wealth of knowledge about each of the docked ships, and inside, children can participate in an array of kid-friendly events and activities, including after dark treasure hunts, themed arts and crafts projects and interactive artifact experiences.
 And because of the abundance of exhibits offered, many previous museumgoers felt the AU$30 (or $22) admission fee was more than justified.

 Though the property's permanent galleries are free to enter, access to the Australian National Maritime Musem's ships and rotating exhibits requires a Big Ticket.
 For children and students, a Big Ticket will cost AU$18 ($13) each; however, children younger than 4 enter for free.
 To cut costs, groups should consider buying a family ticket, which includes admission for two adults and up to three children.
 (Admission is included with an iVenture Card.)